Steven-Carter-Data/NLP_Text_Classification/README.md

-# NLP_Mood_Detection
+# NLP_Text_Classification

-This repo is for utilizing NLP techniques and recognizing emotion from the given dataset.
+This repo is for utilizing NLP techniques for text classification.